FRM9550 – Photobiology

-Students who are registered for a PhD programme at the Faculty of Mathematics and Natural Sciences at the University of Oslo or have a status as visiting PhD student, and are registered for the course.
+Candidates who are registered for a PhD programme at the Faculty of Mathematics and Natural Sciences at the University of Oslo or have a status as visiting PhD candidate, and are registered for the course.

 Written exam (2 hours) in English for those attending the lectures/summaries in Italy, or an oral exam at the School of Pharmacy, University of Oslo (in Norwegian).

 As of 1 August, 2016, the use of own calculators is no longer permitted.
 Casio FX-991EX calculators are handed out to all exam candidates at the beginning of the exam.